mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 # Scope openid:credential

-As part of the Authorization Request, the Client must include the scope `openid:credential` in the second position directly after the scope `openid` to indicate to the OP the Client wants to retrieve a Credential.
+As part of the Authorization Request, the Client MUST include the scope `openid:credential` in the second position directly after the scope `openid` to indicate to the OP the Client wants to retrieve a Credential.

 Use of the `openid:credential` scope results in the `request` parameter being mandatory in the Authorization request.